-In July 2015, Mayor Elorza joined thousands of other local government leaders around the world in signing the Compact of Mayors, which is now called the Global Covenant of Mayors, pledging the City to adopt "measurable climate and energy initiatives that lead to an inclusive, just, low-emission and climate resilient future."
+In July of 2015, Mayor Elorza joined thousands of other local government leaders around the world in signing the Compact of Mayors, which is now called the Global Covenant of Mayors, pledging the City to adopt "measurable climate and energy initiatives that lead to an inclusive, just, low-emission and climate resilient future."
 The agreement committed the City to developing a citywide greenhouse gas (GHG) emissions inventory consistent with the Global Protocol for Community-Scale Greenhouse Gas Emission Inventories (GPC).
 The agreement also called for the City to report on climate hazards and vulnerabilities, emission reduction targets, and climate change mitigation and adaptation planning.
 Mayor Elorza subsequently issued an executive order on April 22, 2016 committing Providence to becoming a carbon-neutral city by 2050.

-The Office of Sustainability oversees the City's baseline 2015 GCOM-compliant GHG inventory which includes all emissions from all sectors within the physical city boundary.
-The citywide greenhouse gas inventory (see Figure 18) provides an emissions profile that is informing policy and programs to help Providence achieve its goal of becoming a carbon neutral city by 2050.
-Citywide emissions total about 1.7 million metric tons of CO_2e .
-Buildings are the largest GHG contributor, accounting for roughly 70% of citywide carbon emissions.
+The Office of Sustainability accounted for and reported Providence's citywide baseline greenhouse gas (GHG) inventory in 2015 and completed an update in 2018.
+The citywide GHG inventory includes all emissions from all sectors within the physical city boundary and informs policy and programs to help Providence achieve its goal of becoming a carbon neutral city by 2050.
+Citywide emissions total about 1.7 million metric tons of CO_2e ; Figure 18 profiles the metric tons of CO_2e by sector.
+Buildings are the largest GHG contributor, accounting for roughly 70% of city-wide carbon emissions.
+According to the 2018 inventory, citywide emissions declined by 3.04% over the three-year span from 2015 to 2018, equating to an approximate average 1.01% reduction per year.